 Our loan servicers remit borrower collections to us monthly for distribution to certificateholders.
 These funds are deposited into a certificate account at an eligible depository.
 Funds held in a certificate account are held by us as trustee in trust for the benefit of certificateholders pending distribution to certificateholders.
 Amounts in any certificate account are held separately from our general corporate funds but are commingled with funds for other Fannie Mae trusts and are not separated on a trust-by-trust basis.
-We may invest funds in any certificate account in specified eligible investments, including our own debt instruments.
-We currently invest substantially all funds in certificate accounts in our own debt instruments.
-If we were unable or unwilling to continue to do so, the timing of incremental intra-day distributions made on each distribution date could be affected.
+We may invest funds in any certificate account in specified eligible investments as defined in the trust documents.
 We are entitled to retain all earnings on funds on deposit in each certificate account as a trust administration fee.
 See "-Certain Matters Regarding Our Duties as Trustee" for a description of the trust administration fee.
-Loan servicers and certificateholders are not entitled to any earnings generated from funds in a certificate account and are not liable for any losses in a certificate account.
+Loan servicers and certificate holders are not entitled to any earnings generated from funds in a certificate account and are not liable for any losses in a certificate account.